DarioAlessioR/capstone-apod/README.md

 ## Acknowledgments

 - To the NASA for providing the images and videos, as well as the scientific information of each picture.
-- To Nelson Sakwa: the author of the original design by the Creative Commons License.
+- To [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)), as required by the [Creative Commons License](https://creativecommons.org/licenses/).
 - Hat tip to anyone whose code was used
 - Inspiration